Reports: NFL league year will start on time

 consent to delay the league year.

+about their clients and negotiate contracts, starting at noon ET on Monday and

-contracts.
-That period lasts until free agency officially begins at 4 p.m.
-ET
+running until free agency officially begins at 4 p.m.
+ET on Wednesday.

-on Wednesday, at which time deals can become official.
-Any trades previously
+Deals can become official on Wednesday, as can any trades previously agreed

+upon, but some have concerns about conducting physicals with players in order

 Multiple teams have shut down facilities and ordered employees to work from